-Adding income to your budget is easy for someone who gets paid once a month or on the first and the 15th of each month.
-But what if you get paid every two weeks and have those “magic months” twice a year that contain three paychecks?
-What if you have an irregular income?
-How about a household where you both are paid differently?
-We’ve got all that covered, read below for more information on how to handle your paycheck frequency:
+Adding income to your budget is easy for someone who gets paid once a month or on the first and 15th of each month.
+But what if you get paid every two weeks and have those “magic months” twice a year with three paychecks?
+Or what if you have an irregular income?
+How about a household where you’re both paid differently?
+We’ve got all that covered!
+Click the links below for more information on how to budget with your paycheck frequency:

 Twice Per Month

 This one is perhaps the most common pay schedule.
 You get paid on or around the same two days each month, such as the 15th and 30th.
 The best way to work this is to treat the paycheck on the 30th as the first paycheck for the following month.
 That’s because it can be confusing to make a budget at the first of the month when you don’t get paid until the 15th.

 For example, if you get your paychecks on August 15 and 31, then the paycheck on the 31st counts as the first income for September.
 So, to work your entire September budget, you’ll use the August 31 paycheck and the September 15 paycheck.
 Then, when you get paid on September 30, that counts as the first money toward October.

 By doing it this way, you already have a paycheck in place by the time you turn the calendar.
 You can attack the bills in the first half of the next month without wondering which paycheck is supposed to cover what.

 This kind of paycheck is exactly how it sounds—you get paid once a week on the same day.
 Just like with the biweekly pay schedule (which we’ll talk about next), there will be some months where you get an extra check.
 In this case, five paychecks instead of four.

 If you’re on this pay schedule, save a quarter of your house payment out of each paycheck you get.
 If your mortgage note is $1,000 a month, then save $250 from each check.
 For the months with five checks, put that extra $250 toward your current Baby Step!